Genre: Native American Literature

 About Tommy Orange

-Tommy Orange is a recent graduate from the MFA program at the Institute of American Indian Arts.
-He is a 2014 MacDowell Fellow, and a 2016 Writing by Writers Fellow.
+Tommy Orange is the author whose works include There There and Wandering Stars.
+A graduate from the MFA program at the Institute of American Indian Arts, he is a 2014 MacDowell Fellow and a 2016 Writing by Writers Fellow.
 He is an enrolled member of the Cheyenne and Arapaho Tribes of Oklahoma.
 He was born and raised in Oakland, California, and currently lives in Angels Camp, California.